centria/basic-coding/docs/part1/part1-2.md

 * start with a **lowercase letter**
 * shouldBeWrittenInCamelCase

-The variables in C# are usually written with [camelCase](https://en.wikipedia.org/wiki/Camel_case).
+The variables in C# are usually written with [**camelCase (here)**](https://en.wikipedia.org/wiki/Camel_case).
 This means the variable name starts with a small letter, contains no other characters than letters and numbers and contains no punctuation or spaces.

 Even though **snake_case** with underscore would be a valid variable name, such naming convention is not recommended, and should **not** be used during this course.